mirafedas/nuxt-3-tailwind/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 + Tailwind Pet Project

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+Just a playground to try out some Nuxt 3 features.

 ## Setup